-- The MaxFileSize registry entry (Default value: 1.933 GB
+- The MaxFileSize registry entry

-- The MaxLargeFileSize registry entry (Default value: 50 GB)
+- The WarnFileSize registry entry

-- The WarnFileSize registry entry (Default value: 1.816 GB)
+- The MaxLargeFileSize registry entry

-- The WarnLargeFileSize registry entry (Default value: 19 GB)
+- The WarnLargeFileSize registry entry

-- On Windows screen click ‘Start’ button and then select ‘Run’
+- On Windows screen, click ‘Start’ button and then select ‘Run’.

 - Expand ‘My Computer’ option, available on the left pane, and then expand HKEY_CURRENT_USER.